-Creative and socially responsible English teacher and teacher trainer with six years’ international experience.
-Skilled at creating materials relevant to the local context and collaborating with local teachers.
-Passionate about using music and drama to engage students and develop fluency.
-Committed to advancing the profession through conference presentations and publishing.
+Creative and socially responsible English teacher and teacher trainer with seven years’ international experience in Africa, Asia and South America, from the primary to post-secondary levels.
+Skilled at creating materials relevant to the local context, collaborating with local teachers and designing effective teacher trainings.
+Passionate about using music, drama and the arts to engage students, develop fluency and explore social issues.
+Committed to advancing the profession through conference presentations, publications and collaborations with teachers associations.

 Languages: Fluent American English, Advanced Swahili, Intermediate French and Spanish, Beginning Korean, Turkish and Chagga

-- Master of Arts in TESOL, SIT Graduate Institute, Brattleboro, VT, May 2017
+- MA in TESOL, SIT Graduate Institute, Brattleboro, VT, May 2017

-- Bachelor of Fine Arts in Theatre, New York University, New York, NY, May 2009
+- BFA in Theatre, New York University, New York, NY, May 2009

 English Teaching and Teacher Training Experience:

-Establish and coordinate the first national English teaching conference
+Establish and coordinate Cote d’Ivoire’s first national English teaching conference

 Design and teach an English for Leadership course for a local entrepreneurship center